apache/incubator-weex/doc/components/list.md

 A core component which provides the most popular features for using a list of items.

-It can provide better experience and performace with smooth scrolling and memory reusing.
+It can provide better experience and performance with smooth scrolling and memory reusing.

 ### Child Components